usegalaxy-eu/website/_posts/2021-07-04-nextcloud-support.md

 ## Example configurations

-For example to get access to the [B2Drop service of EUDAT](https://eudat.eu/services/b2drop).
-You can configure your settings like:
+For example, to get access to the [B2Drop service of EUDAT](https://eudat.eu/services/b2drop), you can configure your settings like:

 >  Server Domain: `https://b2drop.bsc.es`
 >